Upper bound preservation of the total scalar curvature in a conformal class: Proof of Main Theorem

-We used the assumption $(2)$ and the volume lower estimate (and Remark \ref{rema-volume}) in the last inequality.
-Thus, from this estimate, the continuity of $u(t)$ as $t \rightarrow 0$ (see the remark after Proposition \ref{prop-short}) and the mean value theorem, we obtain that
+We have used the assumption $(2)$ of Main Theorem \ref{main} and the volume lower estimate (Remark \ref{rema-volume}) in the last inequality.
+From this estimate, the continuity of $u_{i}(t)$ as $t \rightarrow 0$ (see Remark \ref{rema-prop2.1}) and the mean value theorem, we obtain that